Eikichi Yazawa: 1988–1999: Media appearances

-2000-2012: Period of Musical Challenges
+2000–2012: Period of musical challenges

-In 1999 and 2000, Yazawa held 3 concerts each year in the U.S. These are the only tour that held outside of Japan.
+In 1999 and 2000, Yazawa held three concerts each year in the U.S. These are the only tour that held outside of Japan.

 In 2002, 30th anniversary of his debut, Yazawa tried a few new challenges.
 First, he held first acoustic tour Voice in 22 cities, besides the normal rock-style concert tour.
 Second, he performed at Tokyo Stadium at the first time, as his special concert, The Day.

-In 2003, he sang "When You Wish Upon a Star", in the Tokyo Disney Sea during the parade is going on, no notice in advance.
+In 2003, he gave an unannounced performance, singing "When You Wish Upon a Star" as part of a Tokyo Disney Sea parade.
 In this year, Yazawa also appeared at the domestic rock festival for the first time.
 In this year's tour, he invited Czech National Symphony Orchestra to hold Rock Opera, under the concept of "fusion of rock and classical music".

 In December 2005, Yazawa ran a sold-out Japan tour of "live houses" (Japanese-English for a live-music club) as a part of his "back to roots" approach to his 30th anniversary as a solo artist, following the breakup of rock band Carol in 1975.
-'Ei-chan' delighted fans with a rendition of "Whiskey Coke," a hit from that year (and a Karaoke library mainstay), as well as numbers from his 2005 album, Only One.
+'Ei-chan' delighted fans with a rendition of "Whiskey Coke", a hit from that year (and a Karaoke library mainstay), as well as numbers from his 2005 album, Only One.

-The tour of 2006 is the continuance of Rock Opera, called New Standard -Rock Opera 2-.
+The tour of 2006 is the continuance of Rock Opera, called New Standard: Rock Opera 2.
 In this tour, with Czech National Symphony Orchestra, he played some orchestrated version of songs, including epic version of his popular ballad, "Tokyo".
 He also played jazz version of the songs in the Blue Note Tokyo, traditional jazz club.

 On December 16, 2007, Yazawa achieved 100th concert at Nippon Budokan for the first time.
 On this day, he appeared in the same clothes as the first Budokan concert.
 In addition, he chose "Come on Baby" as the opening number, just like the first Budokan live started.
 John McFee, George Hawkins, and Guy Allison joined as the special guest in this historical concert.

 On September 19, 2009, 5 days after the day of his 60th birthday, he held the concert in Tokyo Dome, for the first time in 20 years.
 Kyosuke Himuro, Hiroto Kōmoto, and Masatoshi Mashima joined as special guests to sing "Kuroku Nuritsubuse (lit. fill it with darkness)" with Yazawa.

 And on September 1, 2012, he hold the concert called Blue Sky, in Yokohama International Stadium (now as Nissan Stadium) to commemorate his 40th anniversary of his debut.
 In this live, former Carol guitarist Toshikatsu Uchiumi appeared as a guest to play a few Carol hits, including "Funky Monkey Baby", and their debut single "Louisiana".